 Last night, as we celebrated the 50th Lynchburg Humanitarian Awards Dinner, VCIC and @lynchburgcollege dedicated an updated #FellowshipCircle on the center of LC's campus to commemorate our organization's founding back in 1935. #history #inclusiveva #Virginia #Lynchburg #FriendshipCircle #NCCJ #HumanitarianAwards

-Zur joined Lynchburg College President Kenneth R. Garren, VCIC Board of Directors Chair Chavis Harris, and VCIC Lynchburg Chapter President Jim Wright to unveil the plaque Thursday afternoon.
+Zur joined University of Lynchburg President Kenneth R. Garren, VCIC Board of Directors Chair Chavis Harris, and VCIC Lynchburg Chapter President Jim Wright to unveil the plaque Thursday afternoon.

 “It’s been such an honor to work with the Virginia Center for Inclusive Communities.
-The partnership that was formed over 75 years ago has been extremely instrumental in the inclusion initiatives of Central Virginia and specifically Lynchburg College,” said Aaron Smith ’05, ’07 MEd, Lynchburg College’s diversity and inclusion officer.
+The partnership that was formed over 75 years ago has been extremely instrumental in the inclusion initiatives of Central Virginia and specifically University of Lynchburg,” said Aaron Smith ’05, ’07 MEd, University of Lynchburg’s diversity and inclusion officer.
 “We are proud to commemorate that partnership with this new plaque in Friendship Circle.
 We will continue to work together to promote diversity, inclusion, and tolerance on campus and in the Central Virginia region.”